usnistgov/SFA/README.md

 ## Download or Build

 **Download** the Windows version of SFA in the Release directory above.

-Click on the zip file (SFA-5.nn.zip) and then the download icon to the right.
+- Click on the zip file (SFA-5.nn.zip) and then the download icon to the right.
+- See the README file for information about what is in the zip file.

 **Build** your own version of SFA from the source code with the instructions below.